-Even though animating SVG with CSS might be more comfortable for the average front end person, SVG has another way do animation built right into the SVG syntax itself.
+Even though animating SVG with CSS might be more comfortable for the average front-end person, SVG has another way do animation built right into the SVG syntax itself.
 This is exactly what we cover in brief in this video, but if you want a complete reference guide definitely check out A Guide to SVG Animations (SMIL) by Sara Soueidan right here on CSS-Tricks.

 SMIL stands for Synchronized Multimedia Integration Language.
 As I understand it, that is a "thing" all unto itself that happens to be built into SVG.
-But SVG has some of it's own SMIL-like additions.
+But SVG has some of its own SMIL-like additions.
 I'll just refer to it all as SMIL even though I'm sure I'm technically incorrect sometimes.

 For very simple animations, it doesn't much matter if you do it in SMIL or CSS, it'll do the same thing at about the same level of difficulty.
 Some things might even be easier in CSS.
-But here are some thing where SMIL is the way to go:
+But here are some things where SMIL is the way to go:

 - You need to animate something that CSS can't touch.
 Like the shape of a polygon or path.

 - You want to use events to affect the animation, like a

 - You want to do additive animations, like, animate from wherever you are now another x pixels.

 - You want to have animations that relate directly to other animations, like, when this animation finishes kick off this next animation (without manually manipulating durations).

 The syntax feels intimidating at first, but it's really pretty easy I promise.
 Here's a basic example:

 <svg> <rect x="5" y="5" width="50" height="50"> <animate attributeName="width" to="75" dur="2s"></animate> <animate attributeName="y" to="25" dur="2s"></animate> <animate attributeName="fill" to="red" dur="2s"></animate> </rect> </svg>